rolling-scopes-school/tasks/tasks/calculator.md

 - Usage of React or React + TypeScript.
 - Don’t use create-react-app
 - You can use css preprocessors, bootstrap, material design, lodash.js etc.
+- Use your own private repository to store and manage code
 - Final version of the calculator should be available via a link.
 The easiest way to do so is to host your project on GitHub pages / Google Firebase / Heroku / Netlify / any other hosting.
 - Re-use components and functionality as much as possible (using hoc, render and children prop is welcome)